Complex glycolipid headgroups at the membrane-water interface

 Graduate Level: There are multiple positions for students pursuing their MS degree (w/Thesis); applicants must be motivated, task-oriented, and interested in the study of lipids, proteins, and small molecules on the cell membrane interface.
 We currently have no openings for PhD applicants.

 Undergraduates: We welcome committed & responsible students interested in learning simulation techniques to study biomolecular interactions.
-Students from minorities and underrepresented groups in science are strongly encouraged to contact the LSAMP and CSTEP coordinators on campus about funding opportunities.
+Students at the University at Buffalo are strongly encouraged to contact the Experiential Learning Network, WiSE, CSTEP, and CLIMP UP coordinators on campus about research and funding opportunities.
+Applications for the CLIMB UP Summer Research open in November of the previous year.

 Prior experience with Linux environment, bash scripting, and/or Python programing is a plus.